oelcode/50FE-Stock-Ping/README.md

      ```bash
      cp config.example.py config.py
      ```
    - Edit `config.py` to your preference.
-If you want to use the Telegram notifications, ensure you add your Telegram bot token and chat ID.
+Refer the configuration section as well as documentation in `example_config.py` on configuration options.

 ---